ano/Machform-SQL-Generator-for-Form/README.md

     entry_id: the id of an entry record
     order: what field to order by
     limit: what limit to set for the number of returned records
-    filter: format => KEY,OPERAND,VALUE e.g. Category,cs,Crew - cs is contains and is equivalent to LIKE
+    filter: format => KEY,OPERAND,VALUE e.g. &filter=Category,cs,Crew

+        KEY - The field you want filtered

+        OPERANDS - The filter operation that is being applied

+            cs - contain string (string contains value) eq - equal (string or number matches exactly)

+        VALUE - The value that is being filtered

     format: can be query OR sql OR query

     http://yourdomain.com/hooks/write.php?form_id=1234&filter=Category,cs,Crew&limit=30&order=Category